aratik1997/cse445project/README.md

 ## Project Description
 This project focuses on image super-resolution using machine learning.
 Low-resolution images are generated from high-resolution images using downsampling and blurring.
-A machine learning model is trained to restore the images to their original quality.
+A machine learning model is trained to restore the images to their original quality

 ## Group Members
 - 1620018042 — Md.
 Sifur Rahman